DylanCore13/osticket-prereqs/README.md

 <b/>

 <p>
-Remember that you'll everything you'll be doing from is ON THE VIRTUAL MACHINE!!!
+Remember that you'll be doing everything from here on out ON THE VIRTUAL MACHINE!!!
 Next you will have to download the osTicket Installation files on the virtual machine.

 - https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0

 Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”